RCP: A Low-overhead Reversible Coherence Protocol: Reversible Coherence Protocol

 \subsection{Protocol Verification}

-\red{ We use Murphi model verification tool~\cite{276232} to verify our protocol and quantify the complexity of \projectname.
-We model the two level MESI protocol from GEM5 implementation suite and make it as a baseline.
-To keep the number of explored states tractable, as the similar verification methodology in ~\cite{6113797}, we used a single address, two data values with private L1 cache and a shared L2 with directory.
-As we model only one address to reduce the number of states explored, we modeled replacements as unconditional events that can be triggered at any time.
+We use Murphi~\cite{276232} to verify our protocol and quantify the complexity of \projectname.
+We model the two-level MESI protocol from GEM5 implementation suite and make it as a baseline.
+To keep the number of explored states tractable, we use a single address, two data values with private L1 cache and a shared L2 with directory, similar to ~\cite{6113797}.
+With one address, we modeled replacements as unconditional events that can be triggered at any time.
 The verification explored 3,244,350 reachable states, which is 70\% more than MESI, in 1,186 seconds.
-We verify that the protocol states and transitions happen exactly as designed.
-The verification can reach all speculative states, which can always transition back to NS eventually. }
+We verify that the protocol states transitions happen as designed.
+The verification reaches all speculative states, which can always transition back to NS eventually.